evgenyslab/labmanual/docs/docker.rst

   - if ssh can't be used, may need to make shell script to run multi-stage build + commit output
 - How to connect to running container from multiple host terminals? [`docker exec -it container_name bash/zsh`]

-- how to work to save files with container if its removed? what is a typical workflow?
-  - can commit container to an image using `docker commit container_name ...`

 - how to delete contrains from local? [`docker container rm container_name`]